captainbrosset/patrickbrosset.com/content/articles/2023-01-17-web-storage.md

 #### Safari

-Safari lets your origin store 1GB of data.
+Safari lets your origin store 1GiB of data.
 After that limit is reached, it requests the user to approve the additional storage space.
-For example, if the app tries to store 100MB above that limit, Safari asks the user for permission.
+For example, if the app tries to store 100MiB above that limit, Safari asks the user for permission.
 If the storage needs continue increasing, Safari keeps on asking the user for permission.

 I am not sure how much Safari will let the origin store at a maximum, or whether there is a maximum at all.
 While testing, I was able to just continue allowing the app to store more and more data and my device eventually filled up.
 In the end, a JavaScript error was raised in the app, and the code couldn't store any more data.

-This 1GB quota is already quite comfortable for many app use cases.
+This 1GiB quota is already quite comfortable for many app use cases.
 If your app has very specific storage needs, like storing big media files, then the fact that Safari lets you store even more as long as the user approves it is nice.

-Note, however, that the WebView version of Safari (which other browsers must use on iOS devices), and other browsers that use WebKit (like the GNOME Web browser), seem to just stop at 1GB and don't ask the user for more storage space.
+Note, however, that the WebView version of Safari (which other browsers must use on iOS devices), and other browsers that use WebKit (like the GNOME Web browser), seem to just stop at 1GiB and don't ask the user for more storage space.
 When this hard limit is reached, a JavaScript error is thrown in the code that attempted to store more data.

 #### Chromium

 I say Chromium here, because that's what I tested ([downloaded here](https://download-chromium.appspot.com/)).
 I believe Chrome and Edge (which are both based on Chromium) do have the same storage rules as what's in Chromium, but really, any Chromium-based browser is free to deviate from those rules (although that's probably unlikely).

-Chromium can use up to 80% of the total disk space for storage.
+Chromium can use up to 80% of the device total disk size for storage.
 However, out of this 80%, Chromium is willing to dedicate at most 75% to a single origin.
-Now, 75% times 80% is 60%.
-So each origin, in Chromium, can, in theory, use up to 60% of the total disk space.
+75% times 80% is 60%.
+So each origin, in Chromium, can, in theory, use up to 60% of the total disk size.

 This doesn't mean an origin can actually use the entire 60%.
-This percentage is calculated based on the **total disk space** of the device.
+This percentage is calculated based on the **total disk size** of the device.

-For example, if your device has a 20GB hard drive, then Chromium will theoretically let an origin use up to 12GB (20GB * 60% = 12GB) of storage space.
+For example, if your device has a 20GiB hard drive, then Chromium will theoretically let an origin use up to 12GiB (20GiB * 60% = 12GiB) of storage space.
 This might not actually be possible.
-The operating system and other files also stored on the device might use more than 8GB, therefore leaving less than the 12GB quota Chromium says your origin can use.
+The operating system and other files also stored on the device might use more than 8GiB, therefore leaving less than the 12GiB quota Chromium says your origin can use.

 In one of my tests, I was able to fill the entire disk space on the device before reaching the 60% limit.
 When this happens, a JavaScript error is raised, and the origin just can't store any more.

 In another test, I was able to reach the 60% limit before filling up the disk.
 Here again, a JavaScript error is raised, and the origin is prevented from storing any more data.

-Now, imagine a mobile device with a 64GB drive.
-In theory, an origin could store up to 38GB (60%).
-Now the operating system might use 10GB, and imagine that other apps and files use 40GB.
-This leaves your origin 14GB of actual quota, which is huge, even for a media app that stores audio or video files.
+Now, imagine a mobile device with a 64GiB drive.
+In theory, an origin could store up to 38GiB (60%).
+Now the operating system might use 10GiB, and imagine that other apps and files use 40GiB.
+This leaves your origin 14GiB of actual quota, which is huge, even for a media app that stores audio or video files.

 Note that when using the incognito or private mode in a Chromium-based browser, the quota is different (usually much lower), and the data disappears when the private browser window is closed.

 #### Firefox

-Firefox will let your origin store up to 10% of the total disk space by default.
+Firefox will let your origin store up to 10% of the total disk size by default, capped at 10GiB (which Firefox actually applies to all origins that are under the same [eTLD+1](https://developer.mozilla.org/en-US/docs/Glossary/eTLD) group).

 Obviously, 10% is a lot less than the 60% Chromium allows.
-But even if the device the app runs on has a 64GB drive (which isn't that much by today's standards) that means your app could store up to 6GB of data which should be enough even for media-type apps.
+But even if the device the app runs on has a 64GiB drive (which isn't that much by today's standards) that means your app could store up to 6GiB of data which should be enough even for media-type apps.

 Once the origin reaches the maximum storage space Firefox allows, an error is thrown, and the origin can't store any more data.

-Note that 10% is only the default however, your origin will be allowed to store up to 50% of the total disk space if your app asks for _persistent_ storage space.
+Note that 10% is only the default however, your origin will be allowed to store up to 50% of the total disk size (this time capped at 8TiB) if your app asks for and is granted _persistent_ storage space.
 More on persistent vs. temporary storage later in this article, but what's important to note is that all origins start as temporary storage by default.

 ### Can I check how much is left?